Strict Liability for Oregon Defective Product Claims

-There is strict liability for a defective products in Oregon.
-See: UCJI No. 48.01 A manufacturer or seller of a product is strictly liable if the product was in a defective condition that was unreasonably dangerous to the user when the product was leased or sold in Oregon.
+There is strict liability for defective products in Oregon.
+See UCJI No. 48.01.
+A manufacturer or seller of a product is strictly liable if the product was in a defective condition that was unreasonably dangerous to the user when the product was leased or sold in Oregon.

 What defenses are available to sellers or manufacturers in Oregon?
 A seller or manufacturer may assert one or more of the following defenses:

-- The consumer of the product was did or failed to do something which caused his/her own injuries.
-See: UCJI 48.08
+- The consumer of the product did, or failed to do, something which caused his/her own injuries.
+See UCJI 48.08.

 Disclaimer: Any legal information on this site is not necessarily updated in a timely manner; neither is it a substitute for a legal analysis in relation to your case.
 We do not represent you until we have a written fee agreement.